HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Methodology

-\textit{(iii) Model-dataset relationship.} To capture the model and dataset dependency, we use the metadata from both models and datasets.
+\textit{(iii) Model-dataset relationship.} To capture this, we use the metadata from both models and datasets.
 The metadata of a model might specify the datasets used for training or adapting.
 However, not all the models disclose such information.
-To capture more information, we find the metadata of a dataset contains a data field of ``trained\_fine\_tune\_models'' on this dataset.
-Thanks to that, we are able to capture the accurate model and dataset relationships.
+Fortunately, we find the metadata of a dataset contains a field of ``trained\_fine\_tune\_models'' on this dataset.
+Thanks to that, we can capture the accurate model and dataset relationship.
 In Figure~\ref{fig:sample_subgraph}, the datasets \textit{The Pile} and \textit{Chatgpt-prompt} have directed edges to model \textit{Meta-Llama}, meaning that both datasets are used to train the model.